-- Credibility of the pathways to achieve the expected outcomes and impacts specified in the EIT SIA 2021-2027, and the likely scale and significance of the contributions due to the activity. - Suitability and quality of the measures to maximise expected outcomes and impacts, as set out in the dissemination and exploitation plan, including communication activities.
+- Credibility of the pathways to achieve the expected outcomes and impacts specified in the EIT SIA 2021-2027 and the EIT Impact Framework, and the likely scale and significance of the contributions due to the project. - Suitability and quality of the measures to maximise expected outcomes and impacts, as set out in the dissemination and exploitation plan, including communication activities.

-The results of your activity should make a contribution to the expected outcomes set out for the EIT SIA 2021-2027 over the medium term, and to the wider expected impacts set out in the 'destination' over the longer term.
+The results of your project should make a contribution to the expected outcomes set out for the the EIT SIA 2021-2027 and the EIT Impact Framework over the medium term, and to the wider expected impacts set out in the 'destination' over the longer term.

-In this section you should show how your project could contribute to the outcomes and impacts described in the EIT SIA 2021-2027 and the KPIs in the EIT Impact Framework, the likely scale and significance of this contribution, and the measures to maximise these impacts.
+In this section you should show how your project could contribute to the outcomes and impacts described in the work programme and the KPIs in the EIT Impact Framework, the likely scale and significance of this contribution, and the measures to maximise these impacts.
 Please note that each KAVA included in the KIC Business Plans must contribute to at least one core EIT KPI.1

-2.1 Project's pathways towards impact [max.
-4 pages]
+2.1 Project's pathways towards impact [e.g. 2-4 pages]